Offshore Medic Salary

 |Santa Maria, CA||$76,366||$6,364||$1,469||$36.71|

 We found at least five jobs related to the Offshore Medic job category that pay more per year than a typical Offshore Medic salary.
-Top examples of these roles include: Offshore Mechanic, Offshore Installation Engineer, and Offshore Project.
+Top examples of these roles include: Offshore Technician, Offshore Physician, and Offshore Drilling Engineer.